inkarkat/vim-CmdlineSpecialEdits/README.md

   the register to yank the command-line to.
 - BUG: &lt;C-G&gt;&lt;C-S&gt; introduces an additional separator if the cursor is before the final substitution separator (i.e. in the replacement part).
+- ENH: Allow customization of the &lt;C-R&gt;&lt;C-V&gt; literal pattern / replacement for custom :Substitute commands and add :SmartCase by default.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.043!__